 Kampung Spirit (2021)

-Kampung Spirit was produced by the Singapore Lyric Opera (SLO), through NAC's Arts in Your Neighbourhood Nov 2021 series.
+KAMPUNG SPIRIT was first produced by the Singapore Lyric Opera (SLO), through NAC's Arts in Your Neighbourhood Nov 2021 series.

 Libretto by Sara Florian